Lyndeno/illuminator/README.md

 - [ ] Implement custom transition periods for smooth adjustments
 - [ ] Maybe a GTK front-end?
 - [ ] Maybe automatic location detection?
+- [ ] Would like to run as daemon, with helper gui and cli programs to send commands to the daemon